 And archived patches and Metadatas:

-This allows for tracking changes in each hot update version using this data at any time, and for checking if the generated patch meets expectations.
+This allows us to trace back the changes of each hot update version at any time based on this data, and also check if the generated patch meets expectations.

-Additionally, for assets involved in hot updates, we perform asset checks on all assets included in the package.
-If a rule is triggered, it will be archived simultaneously and a group notification will be sent:
+Additionally, for assets involved in hot updates, we perform asset checks on all assets included in the package, and if rules are triggered, they will be archived synchronously and reminded in groups:

-This provides a clear understanding of potential risks within the current patch, facilitating the assessment of its negative impact and preventing issues from being introduced into the live environment.
+This allows for a clear understanding of potential risks within the current patch, facilitating the evaluation of the patch’s negative impact and preventing issues from being introduced into the live network.

-I’ve written several articles about resource checking before; if you’re interested, you can refer to the articles in the Resource Management category.
+I have written several articles on asset inspection before; if interested, you can refer to the articles in the Resource Management category.

 Conclusion

-Related articles on the blog: Hot Update Series, Resource Management Series.
-Some content mentioned in this article will be introduced in more detail in those articles; interested readers can go there for more information.
+Related articles in the blog: Hot Update Series, Resource Management Series.
+Some content mentioned in this article will have more detailed introductions in these articles; those interested can go and view them.

-This article introduces some of my thoughts on hot update capabilities and safety in UE hot updates.
-Based on actual project launches, the hot update mechanism has been fault-free, serving as a reference for engineering practice.
+This article introduces some of my thoughts on UE hot update capabilities and hot update security.
+Based on actual project launch conditions, the hot update mechanism has had zero faults and can serve as a reference for engineering practices.